 Acetone is a type of ketone—a higher-than-normal level of acetone in the body could cause fatigue, weakness, nausea, fever, swelling and even stress related issues like depression.

 Excess ketones in blood could also lead to poisoning.
 It could not only affect the mother but also harm the baby.
-Dehydration and metabolic imbalance are the extreme outcomes of ketone poisoning, which can
+Dehydration and metabolic imbalance are the extreme outcomes of ketone poisoning, which can create a risk of miscarriage if unattended.

 How The Treatment is Carried Out